 - Developed a communications award to recognize staff who go above and beyond in their efforts to reach students and/or grow their communications skills

 - Worked with units to provide accessible directions to their offices on their websites

 The Equity and Inclusion Council works to create a thriving community where all students and staff are provided with programs and services that reflect and encourage the greatest degree of learning opportunities and life-enriching experiences free of any limitations based on difference.

-The Professional Development Committee enhances divisional relationships, promotes intellectual dialogue, stimulates professional growth, and creates cross-departmental and institutional collaboration.
+The Professional Development Council meets monthly to enhance divisional relationships, promote intellectual dialogue, stimulate professional growth, and create cross-departmental and institutional collaboration.

 - Hosted a two-day Conflict Management Institute facilitated by two divisional staff members, which helped participants understand their personal conflict management style and provided tools for continued learning